pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/beta_phase.rst

 Beta Release Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to do Pardus Beta official, the following criterias must be meet:
+In order to do Pardus Beta official, the following criteria must be met:

 * All `alpha release requirements`_ must be achieved.
 * All bugs blocking the Beta tracker must be closed.